asifhj/agoric_docker_deployment/README.md

 # Agoric Validator Docker Deployment
-This repo helps to run Agoric in docker container.
+This repo helps to run Agoric in the docker container.
 A pre-built(dependencies and Agoric sdk@2.14.0) ubuntu docker image is available in the hub.docker.
-A startup script is used to determine the environment to start from the begining or resume from the exisitng setup.
+A startup script is used to determine the environment to start from the beginning or resume from the exisitng setup.

 Note: Network parameters are set to testnet.agoric.net